 - Child abuse recognition and reporting

 Childcare settings offer a wide variety of working hours and environments.
 Self-employed day care workers often work longer hours, but salaried day care workers can also be subject to overtime.
 Because the turnover rate across all childcare occupations is relatively high, job opportunities are abundant for graduates of day care certificate programs.
-According to 2008-2018 projections by the U.S. Bureau of Labor Statistics (BLS), employment for childcare workers was expected to increase by 11%.
-As of May 2010, these professionals earned a mean annual wage of $21,110, stated the BLS.
+According to 2014-2024 projections by the U.S. Bureau of Labor Statistics (BLS), employment for childcare workers was expected to increase by 5%.
+As of May 2015, these professionals earned a median annual wage of $20,320, as stated the BLS.

 Certification and Continuing Education Information